Shwheelz/capital_one/README.md

 	**Enterprise Key** - Take on the role of a Capital One employee.
 Only GET requests are permitted.
 	**Customer Key** - Take on the role of a Capital One customer.
 All requests involving your assigned customers and anything they own are permitted.

+## Bugs/Quirks
+1. No methods for Enterprise endpoints.
+If you wish to use Enterprise, you will have to write your own get requests.
+Net::HTTP is the easiest way to do this.
+2. Responses that are paginated, such as getting all ATMs or all Branches, isn't intuitive to use with wrapper methods.
+Again, this can be accomplished through writing explicit requests to the endpoint supplied in the response.
+3. Transactions can take up to 60 seconds to occur.
+This isn't a bug with the wrapper; the API is designed to execute transactions every minute to simulate the delayed transaction time experienced with real transactions.
+4. ATMs are populated for Arlington, VA and surrounding locations, not the whole country

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.